sethkor/connect-backup/README.md

 #### How about restoring a call flow export taken manually from the AWS Connect Console?
 No.  Like the question above, the formats are very different.

+#### Can I back-up and restore saved flows?
+No.  Only published flows can be operated on.
+This is a limitation of the AWS API.

 #### I've found a bug, what do I fo?
 Report it and I'll take a look.